-I learned like everyone else through the media in autumn 2018.
+I learnt like everyone else through the media in autumn 2018.
 And apart from being shocked, I was appalled that Pret did not only NOT tell us about this, but as a Team Leader whose job description also was health and safety, that I wasn’t even briefed or as much as HINTED to be more cautious and diligent about labelling and allergen!

 Pret went full steam ahead with business as usual!
 Natasha’s mum points this out perfectly in about 0:20 into the video: